 May contain errors — check source documents for definitive information.

-This bill would let the general public petition the Criminal Cases Review Commission to re-examine sentences they believe are unfairly harsh or too lenient.
-It sets out how such petitions would be reviewed and when a case might be referred to higher courts, such as the Court of Appeal or the Supreme Court, along with related provisions.
+This bill would let members of the public ask the Criminal Cases Review Commission to look again at prison sentences they believe are too harsh or too lenient.
+It sets out how such reviews could happen and how cases might be referred to the Court of Appeal or the Supreme Court.
+The bill is currently at the second reading in the House of Commons and is sponsored by Richard Tice of Reform UK.

 Generated 21 February 2026